slagtermaarten/LOHHLA/README.md

   samples
 * Code readability and organization
 * Some additional dependencies were included
+* Plotting code has been minimally altered and remains untested in conjunction with the rest of this codebase

-A thank you goes out to Joris van der Haar for spotting some bugs I introduced.
+A thank you goes out to Joris van der Haar for spotting some bugs I (Maarten Slagter) introduced.
 Tested and developed in R 3.5 on Linux.

 # README #